 This Day in History: 1141-02-02

-On 2nd February 1141, Ilbert de Lacy is captured along with King Stephen and other leading magnates, at the Battle of Lincoln.
+On 2nd February 1141, Ilbert de Lacy was captured along with King Stephen and other leading magnates, at the Battle of Lincoln.
 Ilbert, Baron of Pontefract, died following his capture, possibly from his wounds.
-Ilbert was the eldest son of Robert de Lacy and Maud de Perche, and Ilbert, with his father, supported the claims of Robert Curthouse – eldest son of William the Conqueror, to the throne of England against those of the younger brother, Henry I. Upon Henry’s succession, the de Lacy’s were dispossessed of all their estates and Robert and Ilbert were banished from England.
+Ilbert was the eldest son of Robert de Lacy and Maud de Perche, and Ilbert, with his father, supported the claims of Robert Curthouse – eldest son of William the Conqueror – to the throne of England against those of the younger brother, Henry I. Upon Henry’s succession, the de Lacy’s were dispossessed of all their estates and Robert and Ilbert were banished from England.
 Allowed to return from exile, and a few years later with their lands and titles returned, Ilbert would be a key supporter of King Stephen during the Anarchy.
 It is interesting to note the connection once again between the castles of Pontefract and Sandal, with both de Lacy of Pontefract and de Warenne of Sandal, supporting King Stephen.